hjhupkes/hupswim/trunk/readme.txt

-To do this, open windows explorer ( or you favorite file-browser program), navigate to the top level directory of the hupswim project on your computer, use the right mouse button, find the tortoise-svn submenu, and choose the create path command.
+To do this, open windows explorer ( or you favorite file-browser program), navigate to the top level directory of the hupswim project on your computer, use the right mouse button, find the tortoise-svn submenu, and choose the create patch command.

 -------------------------